Explore Ohinemutu Village: A Historic Māori Settlement in Rotorua

-• The village features notable structures like the Tamatekapua meeting house and St Faith's Church, reflecting its historical and architectural significance.
+• The village boasts significant structures like the Tamatekapua meeting house and St Faith’s Church, embodying both historical and architectural importance.

-• Ohinemutu attracts tourism through guided tours, offering insights into Māori culture and access to unique geothermal features.
+• Ohinemutu draws tourists with guided tours, offering deep insights into Māori culture and access to its unique geothermal landscapes.

 History of Ohinemutu Village